Poltergeist (computer programming)

 In computer programming, a poltergeist (or gypsy wagon) is a short-lived, typically stateless object used to perform initialization or to invoke methods in another, more permanent class.
 It is considered an anti-pattern.
-The original definition is by Michael Akroyd 1996 - Object World West Conference:
+The original definition is by Michael Akroyd at the 1996 Object World West Conference:

-"As a gypsy wagon or a poltergeist appears and disappears mysteriously, so does this short lived object.
-As a consequence the code is more difficult to maintain and there is unnecessary resource waste.
-The typical cause for this anti-pattern is poor object design."

-A poltergeist can often be identified by its name; they are often called "manager_", "controller_", "supervisor", "start_process", etc.
+A poltergeist can often be identified by its name; they often include words such as "Manager", "Controller", "Supervisor", "StartProcess", etc. in the name.

 Sometimes, poltergeist classes are created because the programmer anticipated the need for a more complex architecture.
 For example, a poltergeist arises if the same method acts as both the client and invoker in a command pattern, and the programmer anticipates separating the two phases.
 However, this more complex architecture may actually never materialize.

-Poltergeists should not be confused with long-lived, state-bearing objects of a pattern such as model–view–controller, or tier-separating patterns such as business-delegate.
+Poltergeists should not be confused with long-lived, state-bearing objects of a pattern such as model–view–controller, or tier-separating patterns such as business delegate pattern.

 To remove a poltergeist, delete the class and insert its functionality in the invoked class, possibly by inheritance or as a mixin.

+There have been proposed methods in detecting poltergeists in code for refactoring.

+Example

+This Poltergeist class in this C++ example can be seen as a "poltergeist object", due to not adding additional functionality or encapsulation and only increasing complexity with unnecessary abstraction.